megha07d/Alzheimers-dementia-recognition-through-spontaneous-speech/README.md

 * The Cookie Theft Picture from the Boston Diagnostic Aphasia Examination.
 ![aEEWQW](images/cookie-theft.png)
 * For the PD task, the examiner asks subjects to describe the picture by saying, "Tell me everything you see going on in this picture".
 Then subjects response is recorded
-### 3. Data Preparation
+### 3. Data Processing
-* 86 ad subjects , 78 normal subjects
+* Distribution - 86 ad subjects , 78 normal subjects
-* Length of each interview varies with subject
-*
+* Problems in audio data-
+    * Few interview audio samples are noisy - either static or sudden noises are present
+    * Some audio samples are very feeble in sound
+    * Sometimes interviewer enters the conversation to help the subject or continue the conversation, those parts have to be removed
+* Dealing with above problems -
+    * Using Audacity software, interviewer parts are removed manually
+    * Noise removal - used Python library "noisereduce" to remove stationary and non-stationary noises
-* To overcome this issue, each interview is split using window size of 20 sec and labelled carefully
+* Length of each interview varies with subject - To overcome this issue, each interview is split using window size of 20 sec and labelled carefully
-*
-6. Data Exploration and Visualization
+### 4. Data Preparation
 7. Deep Learning Model
 8. Model Architecture Design
 9. Model Compilation and Training